tanvirahmmed2/next/README.md

-First Next js project ongoing with type script
+First Next js project ongoing with type script paused for some day